ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab00.md

 Here is an overview of the remaining steps in the lab:

-1. If you didn't already do it:
+0. If you didn't already do it:
     - Create a github.com account
-    - Fill out the form at <http://bit.ly/cs56-m16-survey>
+    - Fill out the form at <http://bit.ly/cs56-f16-survey>
-    - Join the UCSB-CS56-M16 organization by visiting <https://github.com/UCSB-CS56-M16/>
+1. Visit <https://github.ucsb.edu> and login with your CSIL account, to establish your github.ucsb.edu account.

-2. Create a *private* repo for lab00 under the UCSB-CS56-M16 organization
+2. Create a *private* repo for lab00 under the UCSB-CS56-M16 organization on <github.ucsb.edu>
     - It should be called lab00_yourgithubid
     - Add a .gitignore for Java and a README.md file
     - detailed instructions [here](https://ucsb-cs56-pconrad.github.io/topics/github_com_create_private_repo_under_org/)